Gili Cohen: Judo career

-In 2013, she won the silver medal at the European U23 Championships.
+Cohen won the silver medal at the 2013 European U23 Championships.
 She won the bronze medal at the 2013 Moscow Grand Slam, and the gold medal at the 2014 Tbilisi Grand Prix.
-She was the bronze medalist at the 2014 European Judo Championships in Montpellier.
+She was the bronze medalist at the 2014 European Championships in Montpellier.

 Cohen won the gold medal at the 2016 Baku Grand Slam, beating Asian Championships silver medalist Ma Yingnan of China in the semi-final and defeating world number 12 Odette Giuffrida of Italy in the final.
 She also won the bronze medals at the 2016 Samsun Grand Prix and the 2016 Almaty Grand Prix.

 Cohen competed for Israel at the 2016 Summer Olympics, while she was ranked 9th in the world judo ranking.
-She lost to Christianne Legentil of Mauritius in the Women's 52 kg tournament.
+She lost to Christianne Legentil of Mauritius in the women's 52 kg tournament.

-In April 2017, she won the silver medal at the Antalya Grand Prix in the Women's 52 kg.
+Cohen won the silver medal at the 2017 Antalya Grand Prix in the women's 52 kg in April of that year.